The Youth Garden Project’s Youth Programs are designed to meet the needs in the community and each program incorporates the following principles:

 We work with both the Middle School & High School to engage teenage students and to supplement their learning with experiential educational activities.

 Garden Classrooms are Field Trips for K-6th grade students that teach curriculum-based science lessons through hands-on activities.
-Each field trip uses the Garden as a classroom and is aligned with the Utah Core Curriculum for each grade level.
-Every K-6th grade class in Grand County’s HMK Elementary School and the Moab Charter School participate in two field trips each year, one in the Fall and one in the Spring.
+Each field trip uses the garden as a classroom and is aligned with the Utah Core Curriculum for each grade level.
+Two preschools and every K-6th grade class in Grand County’s elementary schools participate in two field trips each year, one in the Fall and one in the Spring.
+Garden Classroom lesson topics range from the scientific method to investigating the six parts of a plant and beyond!

 Garden Classroom lessons include: